Sundhedsdatastyrelsen/ehdsi/national-connector/README.md

 This service exposes a REST API which can be called by the OpenNCP national connector.

+The national connector used to be called "country a service", some traces of that might still linger.

 ## Setup

-- Remember to let the usert ID (10001:10001) own the /data directory, so it can create the SQLite databases
+- Remember to let the user ID (10001:10001) own the /data directory, so it can create the SQLite databases

 ## Certificates
 The certificates for calling the opt-out service needs to match the DNS name of the opt out server, otherwise Java